 What are cluster lashes?

-Cluster lashes are small sections of lashes grouped together, designed to give you more control over placement and volume.
 They’re not as long as a full strip lash, but they give you more flexibility when applying, making it easier to customize your look.
-For a deeper comparison with other types of lashes, check out the details in cluster lashes vs individual.

 What are strip lashes?

-Strip lashes, on the other hand, come as a full set of lashes attached to a single band.
-These are meant to be applied all at once, covering your entire lash line in one go.
 They’re perfect for when you want a dramatic look with minimal fuss, but they can sometimes be trickier to apply evenly.

 What difference between cluster and strip lashes